iscc/iscc-specs/docs/specification.md

 ## Footnotes

 [^base32]: The final base encoding of this specification might change before version 1.
 Base32 was chosen because it is a widely accepted standard and has implementations in most popular programming languages.
 It is url save, case sensitive and encodes the ISCC octets to a fixed size alphanumeric string.
 The predictable size of the encoding is a property that we need for composition and decomposition of components without having to rely on a delimiter (hyphen) in the ISCC code representation.
 We might change to a non standard base62, mixed case encoding to create shorter ISCC codes before the final version 1 specification.

+[^component-length]: We might switch to a different base structure for components.
+For example we might use a variable length header and a bigger 8-byte body.
+The header would only be carried in the encoded representation and applications could use full 64-bit space per component.
+Similarity searches make no sense accross different components the type information of the header can be ignored after an ISCC has been decomposed by an application.

+.